Signing financing agreement

 Detailed rules of promotion and labelling of the projects under EEA and Norway Grants are described in the handbook Communication and Design Manual(PDF 6 MB).

-End of the project does not mean that all obligations are fulfilled.
-EEA and Norway Grants provide so called period of durability of the project, when the project is operational after approval of the project completion.
+The completion of the project does not mean that all obligations have been fulfilled.
+The EEA and Norway Grants provide so called period of durability of the project, when the project is operational after approval of the project completion.
 This is the period, in which effects of the project, declared in the project proposal, should be maintained, in the intact form and dimension.
 The determination of this period shall be guided by the aim of promoting the sustainability of the project and of ensuring that the financial support provided to the project generates the maximum benefits to its target group and final beneficiaries.

 The Programme Operator shall ensure that projects that involve investment are operational for at least five years after the Programme Operator’s approval of the project completion report and that investment is used for the purpose of the project as described in the project contract.
 For other projects, the period of minimum post-completion operation shall be determined by the Programme Operator, described in the call for proposals and included in the project contract.